learningequality/studio/docs/working_channels.rst

       Details in the channel pane.

-1. Channel name
+#.
+Channel name
-2. Channel description
+#.
+Channel description
-3. Thumbnail image (optional)
+#.
+Thumbnail image (optional)
-4. Channel language
+#.
+Channel language
-5. Number of resources (exercises, videos, audio or document files)
+#.
+Number of resources (exercises, videos, audio or document files)
-6. Channel ID/token - `32 digit unique identifier <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ for each channel used for downloading and sharing content channels
+#.
+Channel ID/token - `32 digit unique identifier <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ for each channel used for downloading and sharing content channels
-7. Copy the channel ID/token to the computer's clipboard (clipboard icon)
+#.
+Copy the channel ID/token to the computer's clipboard (clipboard icon)
-8. Edit channel information button (pencil icon)
+#.
+Edit channel information button (pencil icon)
-9. Star indicator
+#.
+Star indicator
-10. Latest update indicator
+#.
+Latest update indicator

+.. note:: The term **Channel ID** is valid for Kolibri versions up to 0.6, while from Kolibri version 0.7 we will start using exclusively the term **token** to uniquely designate each channel.

 .. tip:: Click the Kolibri icon in the upper left corner to return to **My Channels** page from any other section of the Kolibri Studio site.